brailog/PyAutoTk/docs/source/index.rst

 PyAutoTk: A Simplified Automation
 ==================================

 PyAutoTk is a Python library designed to streamline web browser automation.
-Built on Selenium, it provides a modular and extensible interface for automating tasks such as automated testing, web scraping, and simulating human behavior.
+Built on Selenium, it provides a modular and extensible interface for automating tasks such as automated testing, web scraping, and rotine automation.

 When to Use?
 ------------